makerdao/pymaker/README.md

  * Some node providers only support certain calls using websocket endpoints.
 Unfortunately, Web3.py's `WebsocketProvider` [does not support](https://github.com/ethereum/web3.py/issues/1413) multiple threads awaiting a response from the websocket, breaking some core `pymaker` functionality in `Lifecycle` and `Transact` classes.
- * When using and **Infura** node to pull event logs, ensure your requests are batched into a small enough chunks such that no more than 10,000 results will be returned for each request.
+ * When using an **Infura** node to pull event logs, ensure your requests are batched into a small enough chunks such that no more than 10,000 results will be returned for each request.